 Straight road with barrels and traffic signs that are set up for executing a double lane change maneuver

 Flat, black pavement surface with no road objects

 |US City Block|

-Highway with cones, barriers, an animal, traffic lights, and traffic signs
+Highway with cones, barriers, traffic lights, and traffic signs

 |Large Parking Lot|